enthought/mayavi/docs/source/mayavi/auto/mlab_helper_functions.rst

         surf(x, y, s, ...)
         surf(x, y, f, ...)

-    If only one array z is passed the x and y arrays are assumed to be made of the indices of z.
+    If 3 positional arguments are passed the last one must be an array s, or a callable, f, that returns an array. x and y give the coordinnates of positions corresponding to the s values.

     z is the elevation matrix.

+    x and y can be 1D or 2D arrays (such as returned by numpy.ogrid or numpy.mgrid), but the points should be located on an orthogonal grid (possibly non-uniform).
+In other words, all the points sharing a same index in the s array need to have the same x or y value.
+For arbitrary-shaped position arrays (non-orthogonal grids), see the mesh function.

+    If only 1 array s is passed the x and y arrays are assumed to be made from the indices of arrays, and an uniformly-spaced data set is created.

     **Keyword arguments:**